Dimension and model reduction approaches for linear Bayesian inverse problems with rank-deficient prior covariances: Dimension and model reduction approaches for Bayesian inverse problems with rank-deficient prior covariances

 Similar to~\eqref{eq: forward_LIS}, define a reduced forward map constructed from the reduced system~\eqref{eq: ReducedInhomBayesianSys}:

 inducing the following approximations to the posterior mean and covariance:

 The presented method of \textit{prior-driven balancing} for Bayesian inference (PD-BT) exploits the link between the impulse response of the prior-driven system~\eqref{eq: InhomBayesianSys} and the output of the Bayesian inverse problem~\eqref{eq: BayesianSystem} for reduced posterior computation.
 The new method naturally applies to both full-rank and rank-deficient prior covariances through the use of an appropriate square-root factor as the input port matrix.
 Additionally, it may be appropriate to use a low-rank approximate square root factor for prior covariances exhibiting strong spectral decay.
-PD-BT has a higher offline cost than the LIS dimension reduction \cite{Spantini2015Optimal} because it requires solving two Lyapunov equations and computing an SVD.
-Unlike LIS dimension reduction, PD-BT does not require constructing the full forward matrix $\mathbf{G}$ and multiplying by it for posterior computation.
-This makes PD-BT cheaper in the online step, especially when considering multiple series of measurements.